Aylesbury railway station: 1930s to the present day

 By the 1980s, the lines serving the town were in a poor state; Aylesbury station itself was run down and needed refurbishment.
 As part of the Chiltern Line Modernisation, Network SouthEast refurbished the lines out of Marylebone and Aylesbury received a new waiting room, new toilets and better lighting; platform 4 was closed and the car park was extended.
-A new driver's staff room was established on platform 3 and a new heavy maintenance depot was built just north of the station.
+A new drivers' staff room was established on platform 3 and a new heavy maintenance depot was built just north of the station.
 Aylesbury became the headquarters of the operational side of the Chiltern Line.

 On 14 December 2008, 2 mi of the line north of Aylesbury was reopened for passenger trains, with regular services running north of the station for the first time since 1966.
-This serves the new station, which is situated on the north-western outskirts of Aylesbury and is operated by Chiltern Railways.
+This serves the new station, which is situated on the north-western outskirts of the town.